myTerminal/template-web-app-gulp/angular-js/README.md

 ##### Plugins

- - [gulp-clean](https://www.npmjs.com/package/gulp-clean) to clean up the output directory at the start of every build
+ - [del](https://www.npmjs.com/package/del) to clean up the output directory at the start of every build
- - [gulp-sync](https://www.npmjs.com/package/gulp-sync) to be able to run tasks synchronously
  - [gulp-concat](https://www.npmjs.com/package/gulp-concat) to concat files
  - [gulp-copy](https://www.npmjs.com/package/gulp-copy) to copy static resources to the output directory
  - [gulp-that](https://www.npmjs.com/package/gulp-that) to transform service-worker script to make sure it is updated on every build